Azer5C74/Encryption-Decryption/README.md

 Examples for running the program :

 Ex1:
-java Main -mode enc -in input.txt -out output.txt -key 5 -alg unicode This command should get input from input.txt, encrypt it using unicode algorithm and then output it to output.txt.
+java main -mode enc -in input.txt -out output.txt -key 5 -alg unicode This command should get input from input.txt, encrypt it using unicode algorithm and then output it to output.txt.

 Ex2:
-java Main -key 5 -data "Welcome" -mode enc -in input.txt
+java main -key 5 -data "Welcome" -mode enc -in input.txt
 Output:
 Bjqhtrj